 Links to other sites

-This section contains links to sites that provide relevant information about accessible arts practice and community arts development.
-If you would like your organisation's site to be listed in this section, please email Iona and we may be able to add you to this section.
+This page contains links to sites that provide relevant information about accessible arts practice and community arts development.
+If you would like your organisation's site to be listed on this page, please email Iona and we may be able to add you to this section.

 There are eleven community access radio stations from Southland through to Auckland.
 They’re making radio by, for and about the communities they serve.
 As the website for the Association of Community Access Broadcasters states, people are at the centre of the process and there is no editor.
 Access radio is a great vehicle for you to let the community know about what you’re doing and the great stories you have to tell.